 6. Bid adios to white flour

 There are much healthier alternatives to white flour, which is refined and processed, with no fibre or nutrients.
 Not only that, did you know that it’s actually bleached to get its attractive bright-white hue?
 It’s also much harder to digest than the likes of whole grain flour, spelt flour, rye flour and brown rice flour.
 Make the swap and you’ll be so glad you did.
+You can always check out ItalianFoodOnlineStore for authentic Italian food for gluten free products.

 7. Go easy on the chocolate